-Rob’s drumming career started at the age of 7 years old when he started studying percussion at The Hochstein School of Music in his hometown of Rochester, NY under the instruction of famed Chuck Mangione drummer Vincent Ruggiero.
+Rob started beating on various pots and pans from an early age, graduating up from beating on household items along with Sesame Street albums to The Osmond Brother records.
+Rob’s formal drumming career started at the age of 7 years old when he started studying percussion at The Hochstein School of Music in his hometown of Rochester, NY under the instruction of famed Chuck Mangione drummer Vincent Ruggiero.
 From there, during his high school years Rob studied percussion at The Eastman School of Music, and music education at Nazareth College.
 Through all of these years, Rob participated in various concert bands and percussion ensembles.
 Top grades for his abilities were the norm.
 While Rob is schooled in percussion, he is entirely self taught on the drumset.

 Rob’s influences include Peter Criss, John Bonham, Neil Peart, Tommy Aldridge, Steve Gadd, and Steve Smith among others.
 During his teens Rob also picked up the guitar, and it was common to see him at Anselmo’s Musical Concepts walk out of a drum lesson and walk right back into another room for a guitar lesson!
 After college, Rob taught percussion at Anselmo’s while playing and recording in various local and national cover bands.